-In this post I’ll explain how to do a website migration.
-Instructions are given for a website that uses a CMS and a database (WordPress in this case), but the principle is the same for a majority of websites (sites without database just don’t need the steps explaining database migration).
+In this post, I’ll explain how to do a website migration.
+Instructions are given for a website that uses a CMS and a database (WordPress in this case), but the principle is the same for a majority of websites (sites without a database just don’t need the steps explaining database migration).
 I will try to explain briefly, clearly, step by step (for just backing up see: WordPress website backup).
 Let us begin.

 - Starting notes

 - Terms used

 - Writing down all the old-host info

 - Editing files and data base(s) from old-host

 10.1.
 Using the new hosting provider’s nameservers